portellam/vfio-script/README.md

       - creates `/etc/modprobe.d/pci-blacklists.conf
       - creates `/etc/modprobe.d/vfio.conf
       - **overwrites** `/etc/modules`

-#### TODO:
-- [ ] sanitize inputs.
-- [ ] add logic to undo changes for other setups, if a given one is chosen.
-  - in other words, prior to install of a given setup, uninstall the rest.

-- [ ] `parse-iommu-devices`: add XML support!
-  - in the mean time, warn the user if a VFIO setup is detected, and quit.
-  - allow for override.

-- [ ] add exclusion arguments (drivers, hardware IDs, to ignore).
-- [ ] add logic to define a safe maximum (and arguments to override) for the following:
-  - number of linux kernels to use for GRUB menu entries (example: five kernels)
-  - number of multiple VFIO setups for GRUB (ex: five IOMMU groups with GPUs), should execution of either `lspci` or `parse-iommu-devices` cause slow down.
-- [ ] disclose and utilize `parse-iommu-devices` for all features.
-- [ ] add logic to use `lspci` should `parse-iommu-devices` not be present.
-- [ ] disclose that for a dynamic setup, the output is partial.
-It is up to the user use this output to define guest machine QEMU command lines.
-- [ ] avoid global parameters and pass standard input to functions as input parameters.
-- [ ] enable/disable features given arguments
-  - defined preferred drivers/hardware IDs will disable GRUB setup.
-- [ ] warn user if a setup leaves fewer than one GPU for the Host machine.

 ### 6. Contact
 Did you encounter a bug?
 Do you need help?
 Please visit the [Issues][61] page.